konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/README.md

 The workshop intends to teach the following skills:

-- Basic Unis shell skills and the ability to write simple shell scripts
+- Basic Unix shell skills and the ability to write simple shell scripts
 - Understanding of different high-throughput sequencing (HTS) technologies
 - Understanding of different computational tools and file types that are commonly used in the analysis of HTS data.
-- Understanding of the general workflow required to analyze RNA-Seq data of bacterial and eukarytic species.
+- Understanding of the general workflow required to analyze RNA-Seq data of bacterial and eukaryotic species.